shahiduljahid/python_practical/README.md

 **Model:**

-- **Download:** A pre-trained Fast R-CNN model for this dataset is available in the [dataset repository](https://github.com/shahiduljahid/DATASET_AND_MODELS) as "Model 2".
+- **Download:** A trained Fast R-CNN model for this dataset is available in the [dataset repository](https://github.com/shahiduljahid/DATASET_AND_MODELS) as "Model 2".
 - **Train your own:** You can also train your own model.

 **Setup:**